purpleteam-labs/purpleteam/README.md

 For those that chose to [install locally via npm](#npm-install-locally):

 The `NODE_ENV` environment variable needs to be exported so that the purpleteam CLI knows whether it's targeting the `cloud` or `local` environment and configuration.
 In the example build project we have used, `NODE_ENV` is exported as part of the NPM [scripts](https://github.com/purpleteam-labs/purpleteam-build-test-cli/blob/main/package.json#L11), and it is using the `local` environment.
+Feel free to swap the value to `cloud` if you have signed up for a `cloud` account.

 Providing your package.json and the JavaScript file (index.js in the [above example](#purpleteam-build-test-cli)) that is going to run the purpleteam CLI is similar to those configured in the above file examples, you should be able to successfully run the following commands from the root directory of your NodeJS CI/nightly build/build pipeline project.